-Throughout this book, new rules and updates or changes in the 2022 rules are indicated in bold italic type.
+Throughout this book, new rules and updates or changes in the 2025 rules are indicated in bold italic type.
+PLEASE NOTE!!!
+Many sections / Standing rules have been clarified, combined and reformatted where appropriate.

 The following important changes have been made to the Rule Book this year, but this list is not comprehensive.